zchking/docs/pages/katalon-studio/tutorials/how_handle_drop_down_menu.md

 Example 1:

-If we want a select ‘Feb’ from the below drop down then we will pass input 2 in the value.
+If we want a select 'Feb' from the below drop down then we will pass input 2 in the value.

 Here in this example, we are Validating verify Option Selected By Index Also.